World Series television ratings: Viewership/rating by year

 The graph below shows the average rating (in percentage) and average number of viewers (in millions) for each World Series since 1973; older Nielsen records lack average viewer counts.
 For example, the 1973 World Series (the leftmost data points) had an average rating of 30.7 (percentage of all U.S. television-equipped households that watched) and an average viewership of 34.8 (million viewers).
 This chart shows trending over time; specific figures are available in the television ratings by year section.

 Least and most viewed World Series

 These tables list the World Series with the smallest and largest average viewership (figures in millions) since 1973.

-Viewership records for Games 1–7
+Viewership records

 The following table shows the viewership (figures in millions) records—both largest and smallest—for games one through seven in a World Series since 1973.

 Television ratings by year

 Figures are expressed as ratings/share.
 Ratings represent the percentage of U.S. households that watched the game on television.
 Share represents the percentage of television sets in use that were tuned to the game.

 Source: 1968 through 2007 figures are per Nielsen documents; more recent years per inline citations.